qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 It is possible to switch on/off the visualization of the GRASS region in the QGIS canvas using the |grass_region| :guilabel:`Display current GRASS region` button. :index:`GRASS!region!display`.

 With the |grass_region_edit| :guilabel:`Edit current GRASS region` icon you can open a dialog to change the current region and the symbology of the GRASS region rectangle in the QGIS canvas.
-Type in the new region bounds and resolution and click \button{OK}.
+Type in the new region bounds and resolution and click :guilabel:`OK`.
 It also allows to select a new region interactively with your mouse on the QGIS canvas.
-Therefore click with the left mouse button in the QGIS canvas, open a rectangle, close it using the left mouse button again and click \button{OK}.:index:`GRASS!region!editing`
+Therefore click with the left mouse button in the QGIS canvas, open a rectangle, close it using the left mouse button again and click :guilabel:`OK`.:index:`GRASS!region!editing`
-The GRASS module :file:`g.region} provide a lot more parameters to define an appropriate region extend and resolution for your raster analysis.
-You can use these parameters with the GRASS Toolbox, described in Section
+The GRASS module :file:`g.region` provide a lot more parameters to define an appropriate region extend and resolution for your raster analysis.
+You can use these parameters with the GRASS Toolbox, described in Section :ref:subsec:grass_toolbox}.
-\ref{subsec:grass_toolbox}.

 .. _subsec_grass_toolbox: